PassKeyRa/solana-ida-signatures-factory/README.md

 # Solana IDA Signatures Factory

-This repository contains all scripts needed to generate IDA Pro FLIRT signatures for Solana libraries.
+This repository contains all scripts needed to generate IDA Free/Pro FLIRT signatures for Solana libraries.
 Use the plugin [solana-ebpf-ida-processor](https://github.com/PassKeyRa/solana-ebpf-ida-processor) to load Solana program binaries and then apply the generated signatures to detect library functions.

 ## Usage